Have a question about our grow lights? Please fill out the form below.

 The best LED grow light for growing plants is one that has a high PPF output (at least 2000 µmol/s) and high efficacy (at least 2.6 µmol/J) - meaning it creates enough light to support any crop and uses electricity efficiently.
 The best lights also produce a full spectrum light, which better replicates natural sunlight and has been shown to result in healthier plant growth.

-Not all LED lights are suited for use as grow lights.
+Not all LED fixtures are suited for use as grow lights.
 First, it's important to understand how the light spectrum affects plant growth.
 The PAR range is the section of the light spectrum that plants are able to absorb and use for photosynthesis.
 Plants only use light produced within the 400nm-700nm range, and good grow lights will try to mimic the sun by producing bright white full spectrum light.
 Also, the LED must produce a large enough quantity of light in order to support the type of plant you are growing.
-The amount of light needed by different types of plants varies, but as an example, cannabis requires a PPFD of least 500 µmol/m2/s for its vegetative stage and >900 µmol/m2/s for flowering.
+The amount of light needed by different types of plants varies.

 Wattage only indicates how much electricity the grow light will require to operate; it’s more important to look at light output, as measured by photosynthetic photon flux (PPF).
 Depending on the quality and efficiency of the LED chips, two lights using the number of watts can have very different light outputs.
 Greater light output means the grow light will be able to support a greater number of plants.

 The amount will depend on the size of the canopy and what photosynthetic photon flux density (PPFD) you want to achieve, which depends on what you’re growing.
-For flowering, most cannabis growers target a PPFD of 1000 µmol/s/m2, which can be achieved using one FL-1 Grow Light or two VL-1 Grow Lights per 5’x5’ area.
-For the vegetative stage, the target PPFD is 500 µmol/s/m2, which would require one of our FL-1 lights per 6’x6’ area or one VL-1 grow lights per 4’x4’ area.
-If you are running a full-cycle grow, follow the flowering recommendations, then just dim the lights to a lower light output for the vegetative stage.
-See our PPFD maps on the FL-1 spec sheet and VL-1 spec sheet to see the light densities for the different size areas you choose to cover.
+See our PPFD maps on the FL-1 spec sheet to see the light densities for the different size areas you choose to cover.

 Full-spectrum white light is best for plant growth because it mimics the spectrum of the sun, which plants evolved to use.
 Plants can only absorb and utilize certain spectrums of light, and different wavelengths (colors) of light trigger different responses in the plant.
 For example, red light is effective for increasing the total size of a plant, but when used alone can result in “stretched” plants that are tall with thin leaves, and green light has been proven to create a healthier plant structure to increase yield.
 This is why it is important to not just have red and blue light, but a full spectrum of light for the plants to absorb for maximizing crop yield and quality.

 When you shop for grow lights, it's important to understand efficacy, which defines a grow light’s ability to convert power (Watts) into photosynthetic active radiation (PAR) that can be used by crops.
 LED grow lights produce much more light while using the same amount of energy as traditional grow lights that use high-pressure sodium (HPS) or ceramic metal halide (CMH) lamps.
 The exact cost of running an LED grow light will vary depending on your local utility company, but the average price per kWh in the U.S. is the 13.31 cents.
-At that average price per kWh and running every day for 12 hours, our FL-1 will cost $419.74 per year ($1.15 per day) and our VL-1 costs $256.51 per year ($0.70 per day) to operate.
+At that average price per kWh and running every day for 12 hours, our FL-1 will cost $419.74 per year ($1.15 per day) to operate.